Crozer-Keystone Health System Is Now Completely Smoke-Free

 - Quitting smoking decreases the risk of lung cancer, heart attack, stroke, and chronic lung disease.

-Crozer-Keystone Health System's Community Health Education Department is sponsoring a “Clear the Air” smoking cessation program.
-Smoking Cessations classes are offered to help those who want to stop smoking.
+Crozer-Keystone Health System’s Community Health Education Department offers “Clear the Air” smoking cessation classes and "Breathe Free" support group sessions to help those who want to stop smoking.
 Classes use a positive behavioral change approach that teaches participants to become non-smokers for life.

-An annual physical is a great way to get your physician’s input and support of your decision to stop smoking.
-If you do not have a physician, visit Find a Provider or call 1-800-CK-HEALTH (254-3258) to find one who's right for you.
+An annual physical is a great way to get off to a healthy start in 2008 – and to get your physician’s input and support of your decision to stop smoking.
+If you do not have a physician, call 1-800-CK-HEALTH (1-800-254-3258) to find one who's right for you.